facebook/react-native-website/docs/testing.md

 E2E tests give you the highest possible confidence that part of your app is working but the tradeoff is that writing and running them is _much_ more time consuming than with the previously mentioned types of tests.
 E2E tests also are more demanding when it comes to their maintenance.

-A good way to start is covering only the most important parts of your app by a small number of E2E tests which will ensure those parts keep working.
+A rule of thumb is to mostly cover vital parts of your app, like authentication flow, core functionalities, payments, etc with E2E tests and use faster JS test for the rest.
+The more tests you add, the more confidence, but also more time spending maintaining and running them.
+Know the tradeoffs and decide what's best for you.

 There are several E2E testing tools available: in the React Native community, [Detox](https://github.com/wix/detox/) is a popular framework because it’s tailored for React Native apps.
 Another popular library in the space of iOS and Android apps is [Appium](http://appium.io/).